Victor-Osei/Capstone_Project/README.md

 7. Provide additional insights based on data exploration.

 Additionally, products priced above $99.99 are classified as **High-Level Products**, while those priced lower are classified as **Basic-Level Products**.

+### Hypothesis Testing
+- **Null Hypothesis (H₀)**: There is no significant relationship between unit price and sales.
+- **Alternative Hypothesis (H₁)**: There is a significant relationship between unit price and sales.

+### Results
+- **Pearson Correlation Coefficient**: 1.00
+- **Coefficient for Price_Each**: 0.9998
+- **P-value for Price_Each**: 0.000

+The p-value for the Price_Each coefficient is 0.000, which is well below the common significance level of 0.05.
+This indicates that the relationship between unit price and sales volume is statistically significant.

+### Conclusion
+Since the p-value is much less than 0.05, we reject the Null Hypothesis (H₀) and accept the Alternative Hypothesis (H₁).
+This suggests that there is a significant relationship between unit price and sales volume.
+The Pearson Correlation Coefficient of 1.00 further supports this, showing a very strong positive linear relationship between the two variables.

+This means that changes in unit price are significantly associated with changes in sales volume, according to this regression model.

 ## Data and Variable Description